Crown Imperial (march): Later history

 The march was played, as was a new work by Walton – Orb and Sceptre – at the coronation of Queen Elizabeth II in 1953.
-Crown Imperial was performed more recently as a recessional piece at the wedding of Prince William and Catherine Middleton on 29 April 2011.
+Crown Imperial was performed as a recessional piece at the wedding of Prince William and Catherine Middleton on 29 April 2011, and was among the music played in Westminster Abbey before the service for the coronation of King Charles III in May 2023.

 The composer's autograph manuscript score is located at the Beinecke Rare Book and Manuscript Library at Yale University.
 The march is traditionally played each year as part of the university's commencement exercises.